 There are also some photographs and some items have been digitised.
 Access to physical items is through an appointment with the Curator of Drawings, Paintings and Prints.

-- Website search — Results for collection items related to Chee Kung Tong
+- National Library website search — Results for collection items related to Chee Kung Tong

-- Website search — Results for collection items related to Doris Chung
+- National Library website search — Results for collection items related to Doris Chung

 - Chee Kung Tong; the Hung League in New Zealand (1991).
 Further information about the Chee Kung Tong and this collection can be found in this publication that accompanied a National Library exhibition on the CKT.

 - The New Zealand Chee Kung Tong, 1907-1975: sworn brotherhood or political society? / Man-ying Ip.
 Contributor: NZASIA Conference (1991: University of Waikato).
 Auckland, N.Z.: Man-ying Ip.
 1991.
 Paper presented to the NZASIA Conference held at University of Waikato, 23-26 August, 1991.